 President Donald Trump campaigned on dismantling DEI, and from day one since returning to the White House, he's issued several executive orders looking to follow through.

-One order focused on $600 million Department of Education grants which historically have gone to organizations who've prioritized what Trump considers DEI initiatives.
+One order focused on $600 million in Department of Education grants which historically have gone to organizations who've prioritized what Trump considers DEI initiatives.

 SEED Grant: